 - Abnormal growth of finger and toenails

 - Scarring of the skin, from a moderate to severe infection

 - Oral changes include periodontal disease

 - Lung damage

 What can I do to prevent toxic epidermal necrolysis in my child?

 There is no known way to prevent the condition.
 But a child who has had the disease

-your child needs to avoid.
+about which medicines your child needs to stay away from.